Business Models

 The business model further requires from a company to formulate its approach to managing the costs incurred for operations and production, delivery, logistics and distribution, branding and marketing, sales and administration, as well as funding.

 The purpose of any company is to continuously create valuable products that have customer benefit (the WHAT) from organizing the utilization of resources (the HOW).
-In order to achieve this the company management needs to decide which resources or functions are necessary internally or externally, and how to structurally and systemically organize all of these in order to reach the company objectives.
+In order to achieve this the company management needs to decide which resources are necessary internally or externally, and how to structurally and systemically organize all of these in order to reach the company objectives.
 Also company management needs to define how it positions itself in the context of the environment, society, or governance.

 The Business Model Components Map